Me and the Big C

 So you can imagine my horror and disbelief when I was diagnosed with breast cancer on the 4th May 2023.
 It's scary and a difficult thing to admit in a very public forum like this and feels so surreal, but I have come to the conclusion that sharing my experience in this way makes it feel like I can give what has happened to me, what I am living through, some purpose.

-I felt a lump in my left breast as I was self checking my breasts while lying down flat in my bed before falling asleep one Saturday evening at the beginning of April 2023, I contacted my GP the following Monday and I was referred to the cancer pathway and with that my breast cancer journey began.
+I felt a lump in my left breast as I was self checking my breasts while lying down flat in my bed before falling asleep one Saturday evening, I contacted my GP the following Monday and I was referred to the cancer pathway and with that my breast cancer journey began.

 In mid April, the breast clinic consultant ordered an ultrasound, which led to a mammogram followed by an MRI and then an emergency triple biopsy.
 I had a stage two invasive ductal carcinoma.